Immature pods with thickened and raised margins; attenuate to the base and sharply acute at the apex

 Not suitable as a feed for monogastric animals due to its high levels of astringent CTs.
 Small amounts may be fed to chickens as leaf meal: the carotene content gives a dark yellow yolk which can increase the market value of the eggs.

+2n = 22.
+C. calothyrsus can be divided into 4 subgroups based on geographical, morphological and isozyme characters.
 Agronomic evaluations have identified superior provenances/landraces.
-Artificial hybridisation has been carried out between 3 species of Calliandra.
-Hybrids between C. calothyrsus and C. houstoniana may have potential for cultivar development, but such hybrids have not yet been adopted by farmers.
+Artificial hybridization has been carried out between 3 species of Calliandra.
+Hybrids between C. calothyrsus and C. houstoniana have shown early promise with potential for cultivar development .

-Pod ripening is basipetal over several months (90-120 days) and seed dispersal is through explosive apical dehiscence of the pods.
-Seed ripens sequentially along the inflorescence , starting from the base.
-Single harvest strategies will therefore result in seed losses from early dehiscing of pods, or varying quantities of unripe seed.
+Seed dispersal is through explosive apical dehiscence of the pods, seed being thrown up to 10 m.
+With the asynchronous ripening of pods, single harvest strategies will therefore result in seed losses from early dehiscing of pods, or varying quantities of unripe seed.
 Tarpaulins can be laid under seed trees to collect seed as it falls.

-- Evans, D.O.
-1996. (ed.)
-Proceedings of the International Workshop on the Genus Calliandra.
-Forest, Farm and Community Tree Research Reports (Special Issue).
-Winrock International, Morrilton, Arkansas, USA.
+Evans, D.O.
+(1996) Proceedings of the International Workshop on the Genus Calliandra.
+Winrock International, Morrilton, AR, USA. bit.ly/2wzV3Z5